Montgomery Gentry: 2011–2012: Rebels On The Run and Friends and Family

 Montgomery Gentry signed to Average Joes Entertainment, a label co-owned by country rap artist Colt Ford, in March 2011.
 Their first release for the label, "Where I Come From", appears on their seventh album Rebels on the Run, released on October 18.
 The album was produced by Michael Knox, who also produces for Jason Aldean.
 Jurek thought that the album was "the most consistent offering" since Some People Change "even if it doesn't quite scale those heights", and Country Weekly reviewer Jessica Nicholson called it "classic Montgomery Gentry".
-In early 2012, "Where I Come From" peaked at number 8 on the country charts.
-It was followed by "So Called Life", which failed to make Top 40.
+In early 2012, "Where I Come From" peaked at No. 8 on the country charts.
+Next was "So Called Life", which failed to make Top 40.

 On October 23, 2012, the duo released a digital-only EP titled Friends and Family.
 The EP contains four tracks, including "I'll Keep the Kids", which was released as a single.

 2013–2015: Folks Like Us

-The duo spent the better part of 2012 and 2013 touring.
-They signed to Blaster Records in February 2014 and announced that a new album, to be produced by Michael Knox, would be released within the year.
-However, the album's lead single, titled "Headlights", did not perform as expected on the charts, peaking at number 44 on Country Airplay.
+The duo spent most of 2012 and 2013 touring.
+They signed to Blaster Records in February 2014 and announced that an album, to be produced by Michael Knox, would be released within the year.
+However, the album's lead single, titled "Headlights", did not perform as expected on the charts, peaking at No. 44 on Country Airplay.
 As a result, the album's release was delayed.
 The album's second single "Folks Like Us", was released to country radio in March 2015.
 Folks Like Us was released on June 9, 2015.